 Now the serpent was more subtil than any beast of the field which the LORD God had made.
 And he said unto the woman, Yea, hath God said, Ye shall not eat of every tree of the garden?
 (Genesis 3:1)

-Note: The subject of this discussion is centered around English translations of the Bible and does not presuppose that there can only be a faithful translation in English since the fundamental question of the textual source remains the same, no matter the language of translation.
+Note: The subject of this discussion is centered around English translations of the New Testament and does not presuppose that there can only be a faithful translation in English since the fundamental question of the textual source remains the same, no matter the language of translation.

 Antioch vs. Alexandria

 The manuscripts that are used to translate the New Testament emanate from two distinct sources: Antioch in Syria and Alexandria in Egypt, broadly referred to as the Antiochian and Alexandrian text types.

 You Might Also Like: Why The King James Bible?
 This page contains various scriptural references that refer to Antioch and Alexandria, including those noted in the above map.

 The Alexandrian line — favored by translators and critics such as Wescott, Hort, Nestle, and Aland — is composed of corrupt texts copied and altered in the first century by Gnostics who denied the divinity of Jesus.
 Specifically, the two major manuscripts in this line are Codex Vaticanus which was “found” in 1481 in the Vatican library and Codex Sinaiticus, which was likewise “found” in 1859, by Constantin von Tischendorf, in a wastebasket at the Monastery of St Catherine on Mount Sinai.
 However, a Greek palaeographer and well-known forger, Constantine Simonides, claimed he created the manuscript with evidence to back up his claim.
 Further, the Alexandrian line originates in Egypt, a hotbed for Gnosticism and the wisdom of man.
 The city of Alexandria was known as the capital of knowledge and attracted many scholars.
 It was also home to the Great Library of Alexandria which was part of the Mouseion, a research institute dedicated to the Greek mythological Muses.